emcuttsy/monoglot-anxiety/content/english/blog/how-to-automatically-track-language-learning-time-using-ios-automations.md

 Thankfully, internet strangers are far more clever than I am and someone figured out a solution that makes it practically effortless to track time, even if you're a disorganized mess like me: iOS automations and shortcuts.

 **This post walks through how to use shortcuts to track language learning using Toggl** — but you can use whatever tracker you'd like so long as it is compatible with shortcuts.
 There's a bit of a learning curve, but don't worry.
 It's not too bad and I've already made plenty of mistakes testing things out so you don't have to yourself.

+Sorry Android people...
+I was one of you for years and I feel your pain.

 ## Use iOS Shortcuts and Automations to automatically operate a time-tracking app on your phone